 When To Break Up With Your OB

 Sometimes, it’s just not working out.
-It may be awkward to part ways with your doc, but it may be best for you and baby.
+It may be awkward to part ways with your doctor, but it may be best for you and baby.
 Here’s how to know when to switch OBs.

 From awkward first interviews to relying on friends for personal recommendations, finding the right OB is kind of like dating.
-You want the doc-patient relationship to be perfect.
+You want the doctor-patient relationship to be perfect.
 And most important, you want it to last.
 And while your OB knows you inside and out (literally), it’s also important to realize that you always have permission to call it quits.
-(After all, you hired the doc!)
+(After all, you hired her!)
 Easier said than done, right?
-With the help of clinical psychologist Dr. Shoshana Bennett, we’ll help you figure out when it’s time to cut the cord with your doc (and how to do it).
+With the help of Shoshana Bennett, PhD, a clinical psychologist, we’ll help you figure out when it’s time to cut the cord with your doctor (and how to do it).